 So I guess it’s street dancing for us.
 We love this video.
 Forget the fact that this pair can really, and I mean really dance; that’s not the point; just look at the expressions on their faces and the fun that they are having.
 Contrived?
 Over edited?
 Most certainly, but who cares, the joy that this video communicates is, I believe, what dancing is about.
 And look out for the old boy with the backpack… infectious!

 And my point is…

 If you enjoy music, then the act of turning the rhythm in your head into movement will fire up your endorphins, titillate your pleasure zones and with a few basic moves give you and your partner a lot of fun.
 One totally unexpected element of learning to dance has been that I now listen to music differently; my first reaction while swaying from side to side or counting (uno dos tres, cinco seis siete…) is to consider how to dance to it.

 And now for the plug.
 In this effort to persuade a few more blokes to give it a try I’m majoring on the musicality; my point being that if you can dance to the music you love, then you’ll enjoy the music that you love even more.
 The place we go to learn uses all types of music to suit a style of dance, both traditional and contemporary.
-So if you live in the Seaton/Bridport area, I can thoroughly recommend Salsa Sabai
+So if you live in the Seaton/Bridport area, I can thoroughly recommend Dance Sabai

 And, I could do with the company.